 A well-designed process flow diagram can make complex processes easier to comprehend and illustrate how different elements work together to achieve a given goal.
 In addition, by clearly depicting the workflow, these diagrams help identify potential issues and bottlenecks hindering performance.

-This blog post will explain process flow diagrams, their uses, how to plan, types, and many more.
+This blog post will explain the process flow diagram, its uses, workflow, how to plan, and types.

 What is a Process Flow Diagram (PFD)?

 A process flow diagram is a diagrammatical presentation of plant processes and equipment.
 A PFD is a vital chemical and process engineering tool mapping out the relationships between major equipment in a plant facility.